DataGerry/DataGerry/docs/source/getting_started/dg_installation.rst

 .. note::

-	If you like to use SSL, activate it within the config (/etc/datagerry/cmdb.conf):
+	If you like to use SSL, do the following steps:

-	Set ssl to true and change the certificates with your own:
+	Set ssl to true and change the certificates within the config (/etc/datagery/cmdb.conf), with your own:

 	.. code-block:: console